Yehuda Elkana: Views on the Holocaust, Jewish Memory and Israel

-and in this sense had come to the conclusion that this was 'the tragic and paradoxical victory of Hitler.'
+and in this sense had concluded that this was 'the tragic and paradoxical victory of Hitler.'
 For Elkana, 'any philosophy of life nurtured solely or mostly by the Holocaust leads to disastrous consequences,' and Thomas Jefferson was correct in his view that democracy and worship of the past were incompatible.
 While it may be the duty of the world to remember the Holocaust, he argued, 'we' must learn to forget, for the penetration of such memories deep within Israeli national consciousness, in his view, was the greatest threat to the state of Israel.

-Delivering the opening address, 'Einstein's Legacy', for Germany's Einstein Year (2005) celebrating the centenary of Einstein's annus mirabilis, Yehuda remarked:
+Delivering the opening address, 'Einstein's Legacy', for Germany's Einstein Year (2005), celebrating the centenary of Einstein's annus mirabilis, Yehuda remarked:

 I love Israel and feel a deep loyalty towards it, and hope for its continued existence, and at the same time I warn against strong nationalist tendencies which may endanger the democratic character of the state (I never accepted that there can be such a thing as a genuinely democratic Jewish state, nor can any other religion-based state be fully democratic) ... when I publicly called for 'The need to forget', against the political manipulation of the Holocaust in Israel (by right-wing and left-wing governments equally), and at the same time I oppose tendencies by some in Germany who wish to 'close the chapter' of the Holocaust, I do not think that I am being inconsistent ...
 Israel should leave to the individual the memory he or she wishes to keep up or even to cultivate, while Germany must continuously, publicly, remember that this chapter can and should not be closed.

 Personal life

 Elkana was married to Dr Yehudit Elkana.
-They had four children, including Amos Elkana (born 1967), composer, improviser, guitarist and electronic musician.
+They had four children, including Amos Elkana (born 1967), composer, improviser, guitarist, and electronic musician.